spyglass-search/memex/README.md

 2023-06-13T05:04:21.518732Z  INFO memex: starting server with roles: [Api, Worker]
 ```

+## Using a LLM
+You can use either OpenAI or a local LLM for LLM based functionality (such as the
+summarization or extraction APIs).

+Set `OPENAI_API_KEY` to your API key in the `.env` file or set `LOCAL_LLM_CONFIG` to
+a LLM configuration file.
+See `resources/config.llama2.toml` for an example.
+By
+default, a base memex will use the llama-2 configuration file.

 ## Add a document

 NOTE: If the `test` collection does not initially exist, it'll be created.